FreddanK/FlowCalibrationUserInterface/README.md

 ### Model

 * ProfileConverter - Contains functions for converting between flow and volume and flow to position and velocity.
-						Needs parameters related to the mechanical construction, syringe diameter.

 * MotorControl - Controls the motor with a list of position and times or velocity and times.
 					Can convert from position to ticks or velocity to ticks per second and the other way.
-					Implements homing sequence.

 * ModbusCommunication - Wrapper for the NModBus4.Serial library.
-						Handles conversions between different signed and unsigned integer and short types and stuff like that.
+Used as an interface between MotorControl and the NModBus4 library.

 * Program - Class with console test program for the Model.